-Old English dreflian "to dribble or run at the nose, slobber," from Proto-Germanic *drab-, from PIE *dher- (1) "to make muddy, darken."
-Meaning "to speak nonsense" is mid-14c.
+Old English dreflian "to slaver, slobber, run at the nose," from Proto-Germanic *drab-, perhaps from a PIE *dher- (1) "to make muddy, darken."
+Transferred meaning "to speak nonsense" is mid-14c., driveling being characteristic of children, idiots, and dotards.
 Related: Driveling, drivelling.

 early 14c., drevel "saliva, slaver," from drivel (v.).
 Meaning "senseless twaddle, idiotic speech or writing" is by 1852.